-The area shaded grey on the attached plan is an area which has been identified by the Police as being subject to high levels of alcohol related crime.
-Evidence has been provided to show that the Council have made provision in its previous Licensing Policy review for a Special Saturation Policy (otherwise known as a Cumulative Impact Policy (CIA) and is to be continued in respect of this area.
+The shaded area on the attached plan is an area which has been identified by the Police as being subject to high levels of alcohol related crime and public nuisance.
+Evidence has been provided to show that the Council have made provision in its previous Licensing 'Statement of Principles' review for a Special Saturation Policy (otherwise known as a Cumulative Impact Policy (CIA)) and is to be continued in respect of this area.

-The effect of this measure is to indicate that an application for a new Premises Licence, or the variation of an existing Premises Licence, would normally be refused, where it is anticipated that the application will add to the problems of crime and disorder or/and public nuisance in the area, though this is dependant on firstly Representations being made and secondly the Applicant being unable to demonstrate that, within their Operating Schedule, that there will be no negative cumulative impact on one or more of the Licensing Objectives.
-For example, while a large nightclub or high capacity public house might add to problems, a small restaurant or theatre may not.
-It is important to remember if no Representations are received for an application within the Saturation Zone the application must be granted, without the need to a hearing.
+The effect of this measure is to indicate that, where relevant representations have been made, an application for a new Premises Licence, or the variation of an existing Premises Licence, would normally be refused, where it is anticipated that the application will add to the problems of crime and disorder or/and public nuisance in the area, unless the Applicant can demonstrate within their Operating Schedule, that there will be no negative cumulative impact on one or more of the Licensing Objectives.
+For example, while a large nightclub or high capacity public house, or takeaway might add to problems, a small restaurant or theatre may not.
+It is important to remember if no Representations are received for an application within the Cumulative Impact Area the application must be granted, without the need for a hearing.